evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 }
 ```

-If we go that route, then our deployment script might look like this:
+Our deployment script might look like this:

 ```bash
 #!/usr/bin/env bash